Amann & Söhne

-The Amann & Söhne GmbH & Co KG (self-designation as AMANN Group) is a worldwide operating manufacturer of industrial sewing threads and embroidery yarns, headquartered in Bönnigheim, Germany.
-In Germany, AMANN is the market leader in the industrial sector.
-Internationally, AMANN is among the world's three largest producers.
-In 2019, the company had a turnover of approximately 200 million euros and employed 2,500 people.
+Amann & Söhne (AMANN) Is German manufacturer of industrial sewing threads and embroidery yarns, headquartered in Bönnigheim that operates factories in a number of countries and provides products worldwide.

+As of 2010, AMANN was the market leader in the industrial sector in Germany and internationally, AMANN was among the world's three largest producers.
+In 2025, the company had a turnover of approximately 230 million euros and employed 2,700 people.
+The daily production output amounts to approx. 1 million kilometers of thread.